globalgov/messydates/README.md

 ## A quick overview

-`{messydates}` implements for R the extended annotation standard for dates, the Extended Date/Time Format (EDTF) outlined in [ISO 8601-2_2019(E)](https://www.iso.org/standard/70908.html). `{messydates}` introduces a new `mdate` class that embeds these annotations, and offers a set of methods for constructing and coercing into and from the `mdate`
+`{messydates}` implements for R the Extended Date/Time Format (EDTF) annotations set by the International Organization for Standardization (ISO) outlined in [ISO 8601-2_2019(E)](https://www.iso.org/standard/70908.html). `{messydates}` introduces a new `mdate` class that embeds these annotations, and offers a set of methods for constructing and coercing into and from the `mdate`